jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Stargazer, let's take a second to appreciate the irony of pain.
 Every lifeform hates it, but without feeling hunger, thirst, or cold, we wouldn't exist.
 Evolution is a series of adaptions to pain.
 A caged polar bear can't adapt to the Artic's changing environment.
 Only the hungry bears on the frontline can save the species.

-The middle-class flocked to Wikipedia, internet music, and movies.
+The middle-class flocked to Wikipedia, internet music, and online movies.
 We didn't need marches or protests.
-We only needed to use the best tool for the job to evolve humanity.
+To evolve humanity, we only needed to use the tool that made our lives easier.

-And we're right to be selfish because we're the ones feeling frontline pain.
+And we're right to be very selfish because we're the ones feeling frontline pain.

 Of course, the antagonists will disagree.
 But they have a distorted perspective.
 After all, in just a few decades, the formal education industry has given American college [students 1.5 trillion in student debt](https://en.wikipedia.org/wiki/Student_debt).
 Hollywood is hardly thinking of the big-picture.
 They get billions in subsidies despite having empty theatres, bad movies, off-shored production, and many splendid banquets and balls.
 Not to mention a culture of "creative accounting" and sexual predators.

 The middle-class is the beacon of evolution because we have no ulterior motives.

 We are rational beings simply because we feel the pain of everyday life.
-We rightfully rejected the dark majic of Blu-ray and HD-DVD and endured the Death Star attacks when using BitTorrent that helped evolve humanity.
+We rightfully rejected the dark majic of Blu-ray and HD-DVD and endured the Death Star attacks when using BitTorrents.

-And if you still doubt Main Street being inherently just, realize this.
+And if you still doubt that Main Street is inherently just, realize this.

 Once Jedi Reed Hastings gave the public internet streaming (using plenty of open-source technology) at a fair price with Netflix (2008), the middle-class proved the frontline's superior ethics and morality.

 Look at the graph below.
 You'll see the Industrial Age evolving into the Internet Age.
-This is the power of an empowered middle-class practicing good politics and grabbing levers of power.
+This is the power of an empowered middle-class practicing good politics and grabbing the levers of power.

 Evolution is always right in Nature, and Techvolution is always right in the game of civilization.

   <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/2152_RC04/embed_loader.js"></script>
   <script type="text/javascript">
     trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"Torrent","geo":"US","time":"2004-01-01 2020-05-03"},{"keyword":"Netflix","geo":"US","time":"2004-01-01 2020-05-03"},{"keyword":"Blockbuster","geo":"US","time":"2004-01-01 2020-05-03"}],"category":0,"property":""}, {"exploreQuery":"date=all&geo=US&q=Torrent,Netflix,Blockbuster","guestPath":"https://trends.google.com:443/trends/embed/"});
   </script>

 Main Street flocked to Netflix because it was a fair deal and a much better product then either DVDs or torrents.
-We acted like player gods, upgraded our tools, and therefore evolved our society to the Internet Age.
+Because we acted like player gods and upgraded our tools, we therefore evolved our society to the Internet Age.

-During this transformation, I was buying DVDs when I could afford them.
+Before this transformation, I was buying DVDs when I could afford them.
 Like most of Main Street, I got dozens collecting dust somewhere.
 Darth Blockbuster never said he was wrong about DVDs being the better choice.

 I wonder, do you think he'll buy them all back?
 I'll talk half-price.

-Of course not.
-Antagonists hold back society as long as possible.
-But when evolution happens, they forget their objections and do what's best for themselves.
-And that's the point.
-We shouldn't listen to Darth Blockbuster's complaints or excuses.

-The people on the frontline should copy antagonists' actions.
-We should always ignore dark majic and the Death Star, and simply do what's best for ourselves.

-Today, all we have to do is keep buying more levers of power from the open-source community to evolve humanity into the Internet Age and the era of mass-collaboration.

 ## We've Blown Up One Death Star, Now Here's How We Win the War